-The Affordable Care Act (ACA) brought health insurance terminology to your nightly news broadcast and Facebook newsfeed, but all that lingo can still feel confusing.
-Familiarizing yourself with these terms can help you better understand the ACA and your own personal coverage, as well as make you a more informed consumer.
+Whether your employer provides health care benefits or your purchase them on an exchange, health insurance lingo can be confusing.
+Familiarizing yourself with these terms can help you better understand your own personal coverage, as well as make you a more informed consumer.
 You should always check with your health insurance carrier for their definitions, as these could vary.

-Out-of-pocket limit: The most you pay during a policy period (usually a year) before your health insurance or plan begins to pay 100% of the allowed amount.
+The most you pay during a policy period (usually a year) before your health insurance or plan begins to pay 100 percent of the allowed amount.
 This limit never includes your premium, balance-billed charges or health care your health insurance or plan doesn't cover.